NaviNet-OSS/ImageFeeder/README.md

-# Utilities for use with Applitools Eyes
+# Directory watcher and image uploader for use with Applitools Eyes

 ## Introduction